 Zoning Redesign: Next meeting TBD (on hold until 2020)

 The Area Council in conjunction with the Waban Area Council will be holding a series of meetings to educate the public and our members about the proposed zoning ordinance and discuss the proposed zoning ordinance.
 These meetings will be in addition to the Area Council's regular monthly meetings.
 The first meeting was November 19 and the second was January 26 both at the Waban Library Center, 1608 Beacon Street.
 The first meeting focused on residential districts and the second focused on the pusposes and village district sections .
 The PowerPoint presentation from those meetings are available on our Reports page.

 The background materials are available through the links here.
 The proposed zoning map is HERE, the proposed ordinance is HERE, the Planing Department's overview memo is HERE, and other information can be found through the Zoning Redesign webpage.
 Reports and documents developed for the Area Council meetings are available on our Reports page.

 Additional dates and times of these meetings will be posted here, on the City's Electronic Posting Board, and via Newton Highlands Google discussion group.
 Events relating zoning by other groups are listed below

-The next public hearing for the 822 housing unit mixed use development proposed for Needham and Oak Streets will be on November 13, time TBD.
-This hearing will focus on site design and open space.
-The Land Use committee has announced a tentative schedule for hearing on the project.
+The topics discussed at the next City Council meeting on the 800 housing unit mixed use development proposed for Needham and Oak Streets will be transportation,.design guidelines, community benefits and mitigation, rezoning.
 Detailed information about the project including a description of the project, images of the proposed project, planning memos, actual plans and permit applications, and the tentative hearing schedule are available at http://www.newtonma.gov/gov/planning/current/devrev/hip/northland.asp.